zaiblab/mysql-backup/README.md

 ---

-This disclaimer was last updated on May 9, 2024.
+This disclaimer was last updated on June 20, 2025.

 ## Contributing